Rwepner/DataMining-Project/README.md

 #### 1 to many for person to food.
 Individual delivery is tied to 1 and only 1 person.
 The order is for one and only one resturaunt.

 ## EERD
-Attached PNG is provided on top of README
+Attached PNG is provided in README
 ## Data Dictionary
-Attached Doc is provided on top of README
+Attached Doc is provided in README
 ## SQL Code for Queries, Stored Procedures, Views (screen shots)
 ## Future Work